dillonHe/EasyEDA-Documents/Tutorial/Import.md

 ![](images/147_Import_NewImport.png)

-Please note in File Operation: the Extract Libs option is only supported to import Altium Designer and Eagle libraries.
+Please note that in File Operation: the Extract Libs option is only supported when importing Altium Designer and Eagle libraries.

 ## Import Altium Designer